High Cholesterol: Exercise for a Healthy Heart

 Stop exercising and rest if you have any of the following symptoms:

-- Pressure or pain in your chest, neck, arm, jaw or shoulder or any other symptoms that cause concern.
+- Pressure or pain in your chest, neck, arm, jaw, or shoulder

-Call your doctor or seek emergency treatment immediately if these symptoms do not go away quickly, or if such symptoms continue to recur.
+Call your doctor or seek emergency treatment immediately if these symptoms do not go away quickly, or if such symptoms continue to occur.